sidneydeus/nodejsbubblesort/README.md

 end procedure
 ```

 2. You have to implement a restful API.
 This API must expose an endpoint that receives an array in the body of the POST request and applies the sort function implemented in the last exercise.
-The code must be defined in the `src/server.js` file.
+The code must be defined into the `src/server.js` file.

-3. Implement a client-side application where a user can declare an array and push it to the server to get it ordered.
+3. Implement a client-side application where a user can declare an array and POST it to the server to get it ordered.